bloatoo/tuinance/README.md

 Make sure the output directory is in your $PATH.

+You should now be able to run Tuinance via the `tuinance` command.

 ### Configuration
 Tuinance is configured through a configuration file located at `~/.config/tuinance.toml`.